 Dicyclomine (brand name Bentyl) has shown effectiveness to reduce IBS symptoms in clinical trials.
-Dicyclomine is also used for other uses.
 Dicyclomine comes in several forms: capsule, tablet or liquid.
-Common side effects when taking dicyclomine include dry mouth, upset stomach, vomiting, constipation, gas or bloating, dizziness, drowsiness, weakness, blurred vision or difficulty urinating.
+Common side effects when taking dicyclomine include dry mouth, upset stomach, vomiting, constipation, gas or bloating, dizziness, drowsiness, weakness, blurred vision, or difficulty urinating.
 Drinking alcohol while taking dicyclomine may intensify the drowsiness effect.
-Patients should seek medical attention immediately: if they experience any severe side effects, such as hot, flushed, dry skin; confusion; forgetfulness; hallucinations; coma; hives or difficulty breathing or swallowing.
-Add the following disclaimer to pages with specific drug side effects.
-These are not all the possible side effects of Dicyclomine.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Dicyclomine.

-Before taking Bentyl, patients should discuss with their doctor any medications they are currently taking, including vitamins or nutritional supplements.
-Patients who are pregnant, who plan to be pregnant, or who are breastfeeding, should talk to their doctor about their condition before taking Bentyl.2,4
+Before taking Bentyl, people should discuss with their doctor any medicines they are currently taking, including vitamins or nutritional supplements.
+People who are pregnant, who plan to be pregnant, or who are breastfeeding, should talk to their doctor about their condition before taking Bentyl.2,4

-Before taking this medication, patients should discuss with their doctor any other medications, vitamins, or nutritional supplements they are taking.
-Patients should tell their doctor if they have or have ever had glaucoma, heart disease, liver disease, kidney disease, a urinary tract or intestinal obstruction, an enlarged prostate, ulcerative colitis, or myasthenia gravis.
-Patients who are pregnant, plan to become pregnant or who are breastfeeding should talk to their doctor about their condition before taking hyoscyamine.5
+Before taking this drug, people should discuss with their doctor any other medicines, vitamins, or nutritional supplements they are taking.
+People should tell their doctor if they have or have ever had glaucoma, heart disease, liver disease, kidney disease, a urinary tract or intestinal obstruction, an enlarged prostate, ulcerative colitis, or myasthenia gravis.
+People who are pregnant, plan to become pregnant or who are breastfeeding should talk to their doctor about their condition before taking hyoscyamine.5

 Librax (chlordiazepoxide and clidinium)